chbeu/chbeu.github.io/content/project/fwf579/index.md

 # Optional external URL for project (replaces project detail page).
 #external_link: ""

+# Featured image
+# To use, place an image named `featured.jpg/png` in your page's folder.
+# Placement options: 1 = Full column width, 2 = Out-set, 3 = Screen-width
+# Focal point options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
+# Set `preview_only` to `true` to just use the image for thumbnails.
 image:
   caption: Image by Pexels from Pixabay.
   focal_point: Smart